GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 The red cells are the model with better performance.

 ### Findings
-Find:

 Cats are hard to be predicted, 50% of cats are misclassified.
+The reason might be the data set contains more dogs than cats, and the model tends to predict more dogs with higher accuracy.
+Thus, lots of cats are misclassified.

-The results are not as good as we thought by trying different models and features.
-The potential problem is the feature is not good enough because our features are focusing on the structure of the dogs or cats.
-However, the general structure of cats or dogs is pretty similar.
+The results are not as good as we thought by trying different models cross features.
+The potential problem is that features are not good enough because our features are focusing on the outlines of the dogs or cats.
+However, the general outlines of cats or dogs are pretty similar.
+Images such as the top two are pretty similar, and these are pretty hard to extract significant differences of outline between images especially pretty similar images.

-Convolutional Neural Network might give us better features, but it is very time-consuming.
+Convolution Neural Network might give us better features, but it is very time-consuming.
 Thus, we give up this method considering the size of testing data and limited time.

 ### File Structure